Federal Heights, Colorado

-The City of Federal Heights is a home rule municipality located in western Adams County, Colorado, United States.
+The City of Federal Heights is a home rule city located in western Adams County, Colorado, United States.
 The city population was 14,382 at the 2020 United States census, a +25.42% increase since the 2010 United States census.
-Federal Heights is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area and the Front Range Urban Corridor.
-The current mayor is Linda S. Montoya, who was elected to a four-year term in 2019.
+Federal Heights is a part of the Denver-Aurora-Centennial, CO Metropolitan Statistical Area and the Front Range Urban Corridor.
+The current mayor is Linda S. Montoya, who was elected to a second four-year term in 2023.

 History

-The community was named for its location on Federal Boulevard and was officially incorporated in 1940.
+The Town of Federal Heights was incorporated on May 19, 1940.
+The community was named for its location on Federal Boulevard.

 Geography

-Federal Heights is located at (39.866085, −105.014160).
+Federal Heights is located in western Adams County.

 At the 2020 United States census, the town had a total area of 4.604 km2 including 0.005 km2 of water.